aws-solutions-library-samples/sample-s3-rollback-tool/README.md

 - 2025-10-31
     - Added Remove Delete Marker mode
     - 4x improvement in Lambda function performance
-    - updated readme.md to comply with new repository requirements.
+    - Updated readme.md to comply with new repository requirements
 - 2025-11-06
     - Added 'Copy to Bucket' mode
     - Updated GitHub references following the move to https://github.com/aws-solutions-library-samples/
+- 2025-11-27 - Updated to include support for S3 Metadata tables

 ## Notices